Firaq Gorakhpuri: Death and legacy

 Firaq Gorakhpuri died on 3 March 1982 at age 85.
 Firaq fought for secularism all his life and played a key role against the then government's effort to label Urdu as a language of the Muslims.
+Firaq espoused a deep affection for Urdu and emphasised the importance of keeping Urdu in the collective linguistic awareness of India and the subcontinent.
+"Zubaan kisi qaum ki milkiyat nahin/ Jisne seekhi, usne kahi" (Language is not the prerogative of any particular society; the person who has learnt it, speaks it) was his statement.